CLPidgeon/projectstreamtwo/README.md

 The aim of the dashboard is to allow an interactive look at football transfer data with various ways of filtering the chart data.

 ### What does it do?
 The charts are fully interactive - selecting a club will display the data only applicable for that club.
-This allows
+This allows a detailed look at a clubs transfer spending history.

 ### How does it work?
 The site uses Flask to retrieve data from a MongoDB and through use of D3.js, DC.js and crossfilter.js the data is filtered into dynamic and interactive charts.